Reporting sexual assault

 In the case of sexual assault off campus, call 911 to reach police in that jurisdiction or call 214-768-3333 to reach SMU Police, who can connect callers with police in the appropriate jurisdiction.

-SMU Police also notify the appropriate external law enforcement agency that sexual assault has been reported and is under investigation.
+SMU Police also notify the Dallas County District Attorney’s Office or other appropriate external law enforcement agency that a sexual assault has been reported and is under investigation.

 A student may decide immediately or at a later date to pursue charges and prosecution in a Texas criminal court.
 A student also may decide not to pursue charges.
-In addition, a student may decide to pursue an internal grievance process under the University’s Title IX (Sexual Misconduct) policy.
+In addition, a student may decide to pursue an internal grievance process under the Universityís Title IX Harassment Policy.

-SMU Police, 214-768-3333, can provide information and assistance with the criminal process; the SMU Title IX Coordinator in the Office of Institutional Access and Equity, 214-768-3601, can provide information and assistance with the internal grievance process.
-Learn more about criminal and internal grievance options here.
+SMU Police, 214-768-3333, can provide information and assistance with the criminal process.
+The SMU Title IX Coordinator in the Office of Institutional Access and Equity, 214-768-3601, can provide information and assistance with the internal grievance process.
+Learn more about criminal and internal grievance options.

 Those who wish to anonymously report information may call the SMU Police Silent Witness Program at 214-768-2TIP (2847) or submit a report online through the SMU Police Silent Witness Form.
 Anonymous reports also may be emailed to email@example.com or mailed to the Title IX Coordinator, P.O.
 Box 750200, Dallas, TX 75275-0200.